qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Enable topological editing
 --------------------------

 The |topopologicalEditing| :sup:`Topological editing` button helps when editing and maintaining features with common boundaries.
-With this option enabled, QGIS 'detects' boundaries that are shared by the features; When you move common vertices/segments, QGIS will also move them in the geometries of the neighboring features.
+With this option enabled, QGIS 'detects' shared boundaries.
+When you move common vertices/segments, QGIS will also move them in the geometries of the neighboring features.

 Topological editing works with features from different layers, as long as the layers are visible and in editing mode.

 .. index:: Avoid overlap